formalsec/explode-js/bench/README.md

 This artifact evaluates Explode.js, a novel tool for synthesizing exploits for Node.js applications.
 By combining static analysis and symbolic execution, Explode.js generates functional exploits that confirm the existence of command injection (CWE-78), code injection (CWE-94), prototype pollution (CWE-1321), and path traversal (CWE-22) vulnerabilities.
-The repository includes all source code, reference datasets and instructions on how to build and run the experiments.
+This repository includes the complete source code, reference datasets and detailed instructions for building and running the experiments that evaluate our tool.
-These experiments result in the tables presented in the paper, which can be used to validate the results.
+These experiments generate the results shown in the paper's tables.
+This artifact allows you to reproduce those results, and their validity can be confimed by comparing your findings with the paper's reported results.

 # A. Getting Started